ibisngs/knime4ngs/README.md

 * [GATK] (https://software.broadinstitute.org/gatk/download/)
 * [SNPSift] (http://snpeff.sourceforge.net/download.html)

 Binaries, which can't be directly downloaded by the "Download missing binaries" button in the preference page can be found through the the provided links.
+The workflow should be ready for execution right away.

 ![](figures/VarCalling.png)

-Before executing the workflow, you have to open the node dialog of the **FileLoader** and select NA12877\_R1.fastq and NA12877\_R2.fastq in the folder [VarCalling](https://github.com/ibisngs/knime4ngs/tree/resource/VarCalling) of the resource bundle as the first and second fastQ input file.

 ## Differential Expression